FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 This service allows energy to be extracted from and injected into the grid's energy storage, including energy cells, the grid's internal storage, and other grid-connected energy providers.

+Energy providers implement `IAEPowerStorage`. `injectAEPower(...)` must return a finite, non-negative remainder no greater than the requested amount; simulation must not mutate storage or emit events.
+Providers should override `getExtractableAEPower(double)` and `getReceivableAEPower(double)` when they can calculate these values directly;
+the defaults use simulation.
+Both queries must be side-effect free and return finite, non-negative values bounded by their argument.
+Changes made outside an energy-service operation must post `GridPowerStorageChanged(ChangeType.VALUES_CHANGED)`.
+Routing or capacity changes use `ChangeType.ROUTING_CHANGED`.
+These callbacks are synchronous on the owning grid's server thread.

+The energy service caches primitive contributions per registered provider and refreshes only the provider named by a value-change event.
+Providers that report invalid values are isolated for that refresh and contribute zero until a later valid change event; an invalid provider must not disable unrelated energy providers.
+The removed `PowerStorageSnapshotBuilder` API must not be implemented by addons.

 #### Ticking

 **Service Interface:** `ITickManager`